The Vice-President of Investor Relations of First Majestic Silver (AG) is Buying Shares

 The company has a one-year high of $14.57 and a one-year low of $4.17.

-Based on 7 analyst ratings, the analyst consensus is Moderate Buy with an average price target of $13.19, reflecting a -10.8% downside.
-Three different firms, including TD Securities and Roth Capital, currently also have a Buy rating on the stock.
+Based on 6 analyst ratings, the analyst consensus is Moderate Buy with an average price target of $14.44, reflecting a -13.4% downside.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.